 What is Jaw Surgery?

 Can Jaw Surgery allow your teeth to straighten without the need to remove teeth?

 Jaw surgery can align your jaws to their ideal position and natural proportions of your face.
-The purpose of jaw surgery is to enhance your chewing, speaking, and breathing and overall health as well as enhance your facial proportion, balance, and smile for those interested in esthetic improvements.
+The purpose of jaw surgery is to enhance your chewing, speaking, breathing and overall health as well as your facial proportion, balance, and smile for those interested in esthetic improvements.
 If your teeth are healthy, it is usually not necessary to remove them in conjunction with jaw surgery.
 Wisdom teeth may be an exception if impacted.

 Corrective jaw surgery is considered a functional medical procedure.
 It is not only performed to enhance facial aesthetics and thus is not considered to be only a “cosmetic surgery” procedure.